Key Takeaways for Group Trips

 According to financial psychology, "fairness" is subjective.
 To avoid conflict, groups must agree on a model before booking.

-1. The "equal share" model (the communist approach) Every expense (flights, hotels, meals) is pooled into a single pot and divided by N participants.
-Pros: Radical simplicity.
-Cons: Highly unfair to those traveling from further away or those with lower incomes.
+Every expense (flights, hotels, meals) is pooled into a single pot and divided by N participants.
+Highly unfair to those traveling from further away.

-2. The "pay your own way" model (the libertarian approach) Everyone pays their own flights.
+Everyone pays their own flights.
 Shared costs (Airbnb) are split evenly.
 Meals and drinks are paid individually.
-Pros: No subsidies.
-You pay exactly for what you consume.
-Cons: Creates "class anxiety" within the trip.
+Cons: Can create awkwardness at dinner.

 The tech stack for financial harmony